metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Required:

-- `storage` (Attributes) Storage defines the spec for the object storage endpoint to store traces.User is required to create secret and supply it. (see [below for nested schema](#nestedatt--spec--storage))
+- `storage` (Attributes) Storage defines the spec for the object storage endpoint to store traces.
+User is required to create secret and supply it. (see [below for nested schema](#nestedatt--spec--storage))

 Optional:

-- `extra_config` (Attributes) ExtraConfigSpec defines extra configurations for tempo that will be merged with the operator generated, configurations defined herehas precedence and could override generated config. (see [below for nested schema](#nestedatt--spec--extra_config))
+- `extra_config` (Attributes) ExtraConfigSpec defines extra configurations for tempo that will be merged with the operator generated, configurations defined here has precedence and could override generated config. (see [below for nested schema](#nestedatt--spec--extra_config))
 - `hash_ring` (Attributes) HashRing defines the spec for the distributed hash ring configuration. (see [below for nested schema](#nestedatt--spec--hash_ring))
 - `images` (Attributes) Images defines the image for each container. (see [below for nested schema](#nestedatt--spec--images))
 - `limits` (Attributes) LimitSpec is used to limit ingestion and querying rates. (see [below for nested schema](#nestedatt--spec--limits))
-- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.Default is managed.
+- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.
+Default is managed.
 - `observability` (Attributes) ObservabilitySpec defines how telemetry data gets handled. (see [below for nested schema](#nestedatt--spec--observability))
 - `replication_factor` (Number) ReplicationFactor is used to define how many component replicas should exist.
 - `resources` (Attributes) Resources defines resources configuration. (see [below for nested schema](#nestedatt--spec--resources))
-- `retention` (Attributes) Retention period defined by dataset.User can specify how long data should be stored. (see [below for nested schema](#nestedatt--spec--retention))
+- `retention` (Attributes) Retention period defined by dataset.
+User can specify how long data should be stored. (see [below for nested schema](#nestedatt--spec--retention))
 - `search` (Attributes) SearchSpec control the configuration for the search capabilities. (see [below for nested schema](#nestedatt--spec--search))
 - `service_account` (String) ServiceAccount defines the service account to use for all tempo components.
 - `storage_class_name` (String) StorageClassName for PVCs used by ingester.
 Defaults to nil (default storage class in the cluster).